starfleit/starfleit-contracts/contracts/starfleit_factory/README.md

 The factory contract can perform creation of starfleit pair contract and also be used as directory contract for all pairs.

 ## InstantiateMsg
+Register verified pair contract and token contract for pair contract creation.
+The sender will be the owner of the factory contract.

 ```json
 {